-Before, my pattern was to make a list that I didn’t even have to check twice.
+My family celebrates Christmas.
+Before, my pattern was to make a list that I didn’t have time to check twice.
 I was too busy doing.
 My mother’s-mind had become programmed to think consequentially, in terms of supply and demand.
 If the cards didn’t get sent out early enough, or if they didn’t go out at all, I graded myself with a holiday F.

 On top of all else I aspired to the notion that the house ought to be cleaner than usual, with a perfectly decorated tree.
 When the cat batted the ornaments and the dog (or the baby) chewed them, I lost hope.

 Then one year in early December, shortly after adopting our third child, I heard a dark horse in my mind, calling to me.